abdou1357/MjAyMy1ERVYzLTAxNy9UaWNUYWNUb2U-/tictactoekata/README.md

 ## Rules
 * X always goes first.
 * Players cannot play on a played position.
-* Players alternate placing X’s and O’s on the board until either:
+* Players alternate placing Xâ€™s and Oâ€™s on the board until either:
   - One player has three in a row, horizontally, vertically or diagonally
   - All nine squares are filled.
-* If a player is able to draw three X’s or three O’s in a row, that player wins.
+* If a player is able to draw three Xâ€™s or three Oâ€™s in a row, that player wins.
 * If all nine squares are filled and neither player has three in a row, the game is a draw.